 Second, the same prior is not confined to a single role, but is trained, sampled, and manipulated through three complementary annealing modes within one model.
 This distinguishes the present framework from earlier QA-based VAE approaches, where annealing is used more narrowly.
 The generative results make the practical value of this multi-mode design clear.
 On CelebA, the learned Boltzmann prior supports high-quality unconditional generation, conditional generation, and semantic attribute manipulation.
 In particular, the comparison between direct deterministic decoding and prior-guided conditional sampling shows that the learned pairwise interactions are essential for producing samples that are both diverse and semantically coherent.
 Moreover, training with quantum-annealing-based sampling converges faster and to lower reconstruction loss than a Gaussian-prior VAE with the same encoder--decoder architecture.
 The prior therefore acts not only as a regularizer during training, but also as a reusable generative object that organizes the latent space into a structured energy landscape.

 An important practical consequence is that new conditions can be imposed after training through external bias fields, without modifying the decoder or retraining the model.
-This supports a ``train once, condition many ways'' workflow, in which the same learned prior can be reused for unconditional generation, attribute-conditioned sampling, semantic editing, and other downstream tasks.
+This supports a ``train once, condition many ways'' workflow, in which the same learned prior can be reused for unconditional generation, attribute-conditioned sampling, semantic editing, and downstream detection tasks.
 Such a capability may be useful in controllable content generation, scientific discovery, and inverse-design settings, where flexible navigation of a learned latent landscape is often more valuable than unconditional generation alone.